• Skip to primary navigation

 Notes:

-Cookie Scoop: For all of my cookie recipes I use my 1.5 tablespoon cookie scoop.
-This makes for nice medium-sized cookies.
+• Cookie Scoop: For this recipe I used my 1.5 tablespoon cookie scoop.

-Crinkle Tops: To create the crinkle top look, roll each cookie dough ball into granulated sugar before baking.
+• Crinkle Tops: To create the crackly top look, roll each cookie dough ball into granulated sugar before baking.

-Perfectly Shaped Cookies: The trick to getting more circular cookies is to use a round cookie cutter to essentially “rotate or spin” around each cookie immediately when they come out of the oven.
-Since they’re really hot, the cookies will easily mold to that circular shape as you move around them.
+• Perfectly Shaped Cookies: The trick to getting more circular cookies is to use a round cookie cutter to essentially “rotate or spin” around each cookie immediately when they come out of the oven.
+Since they’re really hot, the cookies will easily mold to that perfect cookie shape as you move around them.

 Comments